 It means you need to find a translator or translation company to localise your listings and not just translate them.
 It also means that you cannot simply put your English listings into Google Translate or another machine translation tool – you need a native-speaker to localise your keywords and conduct the keyword research before your listings are translated.

-As a translation company specialising in keyword localisation and SEO translations, we may be biased, but we always advise customers to work with professional human translators with experience in SEO and multilingual keyword research.
+As a translation company specialising in SEO translations, we may be biased, but we always advise customers to work with professional human translators with experience in SEO and multilingual keyword research.
 Professional translators who aren’t proficient in SEO will do a good job of translating the text, but they may struggle to identify the correct keywords in the first place.

 As experts in the field of SEO translation and localisation, here are our top tips when it comes to localising Amazon listings:

 - Do the keyword research before you start translating the listings